-Pre-award Costs: Recipients may charge to an award resulting from this FOA pre-award costs that were incurred within the ninety (90) calendar day period immediately preceding the effective date of the award, if the costs are allowable in accordance with the applicable Federal cost principles referenced in 10 CFR 600 and 2 CFR 215.
+Pre-award Costs: Recipients may charge to an award resulting from this announcement pre-award costs that were incurred within the ninety (90) calendar day period immediately preceding the effective date of the award, if the costs are allowable in accordance with the applicable Federal cost principles referenced in 10 CFR 600 and 2 CFR 215.
 Recipients must obtain the prior approval of the contracting officer for any pre-award costs that are for periods greater than this 90 day calendar period.

-For awards issued after December 26, 2014, the Financial Assistance regulations contained in 2 CFR 200 will be codified by Part IX of 2 CFR (DOE's new financial assistance regulations, which succeed 10 CFR 600)
+For awards issued after December 26, 2014, the Financial Assistance regulations contained in 2 CFR 200 will be codified by Part IX of 2 CFR (DOE's new financial assistance regulations, which succeed 10 CFR 600) and 2 CFR 400 series for the United States Department of Agriculture.